ZannisVidalis/Network-Management-in-Critical-Cases-PPDR-Smart-Evacuation/README.md

 Also, we need to determine the appropriate network fault handling mechanisms to address the networking error that arises , in order to minimize the impact and continue to provide the building evacuation assistance application for users at the site and connected to the corresponding network nodes

+The explanation and the logic of the Mininet code and ThingsBoard are on this pdf.

 ## Contributors of the project :
 * [Zannis Vidalis](https://github.com/ZannisVidalis)
 * [Eleni Feslian](https://github.com/sdi2000204)